Aggregate (data warehouse)

 An aggregate is a type of summary used in dimensional models of data warehouses to shorten the time it takes to provide answers to typical queries on large sets of data.
 The reason why aggregates can make such a dramatic increase in the performance of a data warehouse is the reduction of the number of rows to be accessed when responding to a query.

 Use

-At the simplest form an aggregate is a simple summary table that can be derived by performing a Group by SQL query.
-A more common use of aggregates is to take a dimension and change the granularity of this dimension.
-When changing the granularity of the dimension the fact table has to be partially summarized to fit the new grain of the new dimension, thus creating new dimensional and fact tables, fitting this new level of grain.
+In its simplest form, an aggregate is a simple summary table that can be derived by performing a Group by SQL query.
+A more common use of aggregates is to take a dimension and change its granularity.
+When changing the granularity of the dimension the fact table has to be partially summarized to fit the new grain of the new dimension, thus creating new dimensional and fact tables, to fit this new level of grain.

 Design

 Aggregates are sometimes referred to as pre-calculated summary data, since aggregations are usually precomputed, partially summarized data, that are stored in new aggregated tables.
 When facts are aggregated, it is either done by eliminating dimensionality or by associating the facts with a rolled up dimension.
 Rolled up dimensions should be shrunken versions of the dimensions associated with the granular base facts.
 This way, the aggregated dimension tables should conform to the base dimension tables.